HOW TODAY’S URBAN PLANNING CAN DIVIDE A CITY

 Voting Disparity Between the Two “Cities”

-Specifically, Figure 3 shows that, between 1982 and 2009, almost two-thirds of those voting in Alexandria’s City Council elections lived in the East End, while only about one-third of those voting in these elections lived in the West End.
-Figure 3 also shows, however, that there has not been such a notable difference between the participation rates of the residents in gubernatorial and presidential elections during these same years, strongly indicating that there is something quite different about the dynamics of City Council elections in Alexandria and the dynamics of state and national elections there.
+Specifically, Table 2 shows that, between 1982 and 2009, almost two-thirds of those voting in Alexandria’s City Council elections lived in the East End, while only about one-third of those voting in these elections lived in the West End.
+Table 2 also shows, however, that there has not been such a notable difference between the participation rates of the residents in gubernatorial and presidential elections during these same years, strongly indicating that there is something quite different about the dynamics of City Council elections in Alexandria and the dynamics of state and national elections there.

 Further distancing the owners of the many CID-based homes in the West End from inclusion in the local election process is the fact that the display of campaign signs in front yards, which is the other way that candidates can cheaply communicate with voters in local elections, is also restricted in both HOAs and condominiums.
 To have a home in any type of CID, unit owners have to agree to abide by all of these restrictions or they simply have to find someplace else to live.
 Because the residential development practices of Alexandria have so strongly favored CIDs since 1965, 81% of the private residential dwelling units in today’s West End are in CIDs that are subject to some or all of these restrictions.
 As a consequence, unless one is the owner of one of the few West End homes that was built before 1965, virtually the only place to own a home in the West End of Alexandria is in a CID.